activeguild/vite-plugin-sass-dts/README.md

 export = classNames
 ```

-The type definition is output to the output path of the common style specified in the option.
+The optional global type definition is output to the output path of the common style specified in the options.

 [src/style.d.ts]